ricardo-lisboasantos/sample-middleware-in-go/README.md

 A simple middleware written in go.
 This is a learning exercise project.
 The idea is to write a simple middleware in which i'm applying the concepts as i learn them.
+At the moment of this writing, the middleware is able to:
+- Serve static files
+- Serve dynamic content
+- Handle GET and POST requests
+- Log all requests
+- Validate the request method

+New features will be added as i learn them.

 ## How to build